 We can assist in reducing emissions of greenhouse gases in our operations by creating a more efficient supply chain.
-An efficient supply chain can help reduce the carbon footprint of deliveries to our distribution centers and branches and, ultimately to our customers.
-Use of our large centralized and regional distribution centers allow us to aggregate product across multiple suppliers and customers, which, in turn, prevents each customer from separately creating duplicative supply chains that require fuel for deliveries and resources to manage.
+An efficient supply chain can help reduce the carbon footprint of deliveries to our supercenters and branches and ultimately to our customers.
+Use of our regional supercenters allow us to aggregate products across multiple suppliers and customers, which, in turn, prevents each customer from separately creating duplicative supply chains that require fuel for deliveries and resources to manage.
 Many of the products we distribute are used by our customers to aid their efforts to reduce their greenhouse gas emissions.
 We continually seek opportunities to expand our portfolio of products we offer to customers to aid in reducing their scope 1 emissions.
-With one of our acquisitions in December 2022, we can offer our customers an expanding suite of emissions reduction technology that reduces the venting and flaring of greenhouse gas, targeting the oil and gas and the growing RNG markets.
+We offer our customers a variety of scope 1 emission reducing products like sealless pumps and industrial air compressors that are used to replace methane gas pneumatic systems with compressed air pneumatic systems.
+In addition, we offer an expanding suite of emissions reduction technology through our EcoVapor branded product line that reduces the venting and flaring of greenhouse gas, targeting the oil and gas and the growing RNG markets.